ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Adjacent Services

+SCITT defines the structure and behavior for interacting with the Append-only Log, which stores cryptographic proofs of the registered Signed Statements.
+The persistence and indexing of the Signed Statement are adjacent services.

-Transparency Services can be deployed along side other database or object storage technologies.
+In addition, Transparency Services can be deployed along side database, object storage or package manager services, providing integrity protection and verification for their content.
 For example, a Transparency Service that is supporting a software package management system, might be referenced from the APIs exposed for package management.
 Providing an ability to request a fresh Receipt for a given software package, or to request a list of Signed Statements associated with the software package.